-Figure 2: (A) Steadiness Index, (B) baseline levels and (C) state change maps for the case study based on the ‘Above ground vegetation productivity’ variable.
+Figure 2: (A) Steadiness Index, (B) baseline levels of land productivity at the beginning of the time series and (C) state change maps (end of time series versus beginning) for the case study based on the ‘Above ground vegetation productivity’ variable.
 (D) Land productivity Long Term Change Map for the case study based on the combination of the previous three maps.
 Descriptions respectively in sections 4.1, 4.2, 4.3 and 4.4

 Baseline levels of productivity